wiicode/cybersecurity-framework/bronze-training/penetration-testing.md

 1.  **Do your own assessment**

-The penetration test report should be assessed by your *organisation*'s [vulnerability management group](https://www.ncsc.gov.uk/guidance/vulnerability-management) in a similar manner to the results of an internal vulnerability assessment.
+The penetration test report should be assessed by your *organization*'s [vulnerability management group](/guidance/vulnerability-management) in a similar manner to the results of an internal vulnerability assessment.

 The penetration test team will have rated each issue found and given a potential solution.
 However, it's important to note that *risk assessment and decisions on the application of fixes are your responsibility.*

 The test team may not have had access to all details about a specific system or the potential business impact of the exploitation of a vulnerability.
 Consequently, they may rate issues either lower or higher than you.
-This process of assessing vulnerability levels should not be used to downplay issues - it should be a process of looking at issues and identifying the risk to your *organisation*.
+This process of assessing vulnerability levels should not be used to downplay issues - it should be a process of looking at issues and identifying the risk to your *organization*.

 **2\.
 Previously unknown vulnerabilities**